-Status flag registers are unsigned, 16-bit values whose bits convey general information about the controller's status, such as any errors have occurred, the errors are currently stopping the motor, and sources of controller output limitations.
+Status flag registers are unsigned, 16-bit values whose bits convey general information about the controller's status, such as any errors that have occurred, the errors are currently stopping the motor, and sources of controller output limitations.

 ID Name Description The set bits of this variable indicate the errors that are currently stopping the motor.
 The motor can only be driven when this register has a value of 0.
-(See Section 3.4 for error descriptions.) • Bit 0: Safe Start Violation 0 Error Status Bit 1: Required Channel Invalid Bit 2: Serial Error Bit 3: Command Timeout Bit 4: Limit/Kill Switch Bit 5: Low VIN Bit 6: High VIN Bit 7: Over Temperature Bit 8: Motor Driver Error Bit 9: ERR Line High Bits 10-15: reserved 1 Errors Occurred The set bits of this register indicate the errors that have occurred since this register was last cleared.
-This status register has the same bit assignments as the Error Status register documented above.
+(See Section 3.3 for error descriptions.)
+Bit 0: Safe start violation 0 0 Error status Bit 1: Required channel invalid Bit 2: Serial error Bit 3: Command timeout Bit 4: Limit/kill switch Bit 5: Low VIN Bit 6: High VIN Bit 7: Over temperature Bit 8: Motor driver error Bit 9: ERR line high Bits 10-15: reserved 1 Errors occurred The set bits of this register indicate the errors that have occurred since this register was last cleared.
+This status register has the same bit assignments as the Error status register documented above.
 Reading this variable clears all of the bits.
-2 Serial Errors Occurred The set bits of this variable indicate the serial errors that have occurred since this variable was last cleared.
+2 Serial errors occurred The set bits of this variable indicate the serial errors that have occurred since this variable was last cleared.
 Reading this variable clears all of the bits.
-(See Section 3.4 for serial error descriptions.) • Bit 0: reserved • Bit 1: Frame • Bit 2: Noise • Bit 3: RX Overrun • Bit 4: Format • Bit 5: CRC • Bits 6-16: reserved 3 Limit Status The set bits of this variable indicate things that are currently limiting the motor controller.
+(See Section 3.3 for serial error descriptions.)
+Bit 0: reserved Bit 1: Frame Bit 2: Noise Bit 3: RX overrun Bit 4: Format Bit 5: CRC Bits 6-16: reserved 3 Limit status The set bits of this variable indicate things that are currently limiting the motor controller.

-Bit 0: Motor is not allowed to run due to an error or safe-start violation.
-Bit 1: Temperature is active reducing target speed.
-Bit 2: Max speed limit is actively reducing target speed (target speed &gt; max speed).
-Bit 3: Starting speed limit is actively reducing target speed to zero (target speed &lt; starting speed).
-Bit 4: Motor speed is not equal to target speed because of acceleration, deceleration, or brake duration limits.
-Bit 5: RC1 is configured as a limit/kill switch and the switch is active (scaled value ≥ 1600).
-Bit 6: RC2 limit/kill switch is active (scaled value ≥ 1600).
+• Bit 0: Motor is not allowed to run due to an error or safe-start violation. • Bit 1: Temperature is actively reducing target speed.
+Bit 2: Max speed limit is actively reducing target speed (target speed > max speed).
+Bit 3: Starting speed limit is actively reducing target speed to zero (target speed < starting speed). • Bit 4: Motor speed is not equal to target speed because of acceleration, deceleration, or brake duration limits.
+Bit 5: RC1 is configured as a limit/kill switch and the switch is active (scaled value ≥ 1600). • Bit 6: RC2 limit/kill switch is active (scaled value ≥ 1600).
 Bit 7: AN1 limit/kill switch is active (scaled value ≥ 1600).
-Bit 8: AN2 limit/kill switch is active (scaled value ≥ 1600).
-Bit 9: USB kill switch is active.
-Bits 10-15: reserved 127 Reset Flags Flags indicating the source of the last board reset.
-This variable does not change while the controller is running and is not reported under the Status Tab of the Simple Motor Control Center.
-You can view it in the Device Information window of the Control Center, which is available from the Device menu, and for the first two seconds after start-up, the yellow status LED flashes a pattern that indicates the last reset source (see Section 3.5 ). • 0x04 (4): RST pin pulled low by external source. • 0x0C (12): Power reset (VIN got too low or was disconnected). • 0x14 (20): Software reset (by firmware upgrade process). • 0x24 (38): Watchdog timer reset (should never happen; this could indicate a firmware bug).
+Bit 8: AN2 limit/kill switch is active (scaled value ≥ 1600). • Bit 9: USB kill switch is active. • Bits 10-15: reserved 127 Reset flags Flags indicating the source of the last board reset.
+This variable does not change while the controller is running.
+You can view this information in the Device Information window of the Control Center, which is available from the Device menu, and for the first two seconds after start-up, the yellow status LED flashes a pattern that indicates the last reset source (see Section 3.5). • 0x04 (4): RST pin pulled low by external source. • 0x0C (12): Power reset (VIN got too low or was disconnected). • 0x14 (20): Software reset (by firmware upgrade process). • 0x24 (38): Watchdog timer reset (should never happen; this could indicate a firmware bug).